 House of Hope is a Christian therapeutic school, home, and counseling center for hurting and vulnerable girls, ages 12-17 and their families.
 When there is a hurting teenage girl in a family, the entire family is affected and the entire family needs help.

-We use the term hurting and troubled because the girls at House of Hope may have been in trouble (with the law, their parents, or their peers) but their actions stem from a deeper hurt that has not healed.
+We use the terms hurting and vulnerable because even though some of the girls at House of Hope may have been in trouble, their actions stem from a deeper hurt that has not healed.